 This is another of my cousin’s Mexican recipes that my entire family begs for.
 The only thing I do different is start with some onion cooking in a little olive oil.
 It’s super simple, and surprisingly under 200 calories a bowl!

-For our shortcut version or pozole, we use a canned enchilada sauce along with lots onion and garlic and other seasonings.
+For our shortcut version of pozole, we use a canned enchilada sauce along with lots onion and garlic and other seasonings.
 I’ll also use a whole rotisserie chicken from the grocery store deli.
-Again, we’re going for quick and easy.
+Again, we’re going for simple, quick and easy.
 If you want to cook the chicken on your own, try my slow cooker method or boil chicken in the broth you plan to use for your soup.